martiniusDE/firefly-iii/upgrade-guide.md

 There are extra upgrade instructions [for upgrading to 3.7.0 on this page](https://github.com/JC5/firefly-iii/wiki/Upgrade-to-3.7.0).

+There are also extra upgrade instructions [for upgrading to 3.10.0 on this page](https://github.com/JC5/firefly-iii/wiki/Upgrade-to-3.10).

 ## Upgrading

 * Go to the ``firefly-iii`` folder.